Selfhood and

 understated by an inbuilt negative, as in "no mean city" or "no

-speech, the principal mystery is why the human cognitive system finds so little
+mystery is why the human cognitive system finds so little trouble coping with

-trouble coping with the resulting construction, even when produced or heard for
+the resulting construction, even when produced or heard for the first time.

 introspecting how many separate acts of volition are involved.
 See the entry